namkhoi/nanoleaf_raspberry_pi/README.md

 The push buttons will be used for the following:
 * Turning the lights on and off
 * Go to the next color
-* GO back to the previous color
+* Go back to the previous color

 Resistors are needed here because otherwise the Raspberry Pi will short circuit.